strapdata/elassandra/README.md

 From a Cassandra perspective :
 * Columns with an ElasticSecondaryIndex are indexed in ElasticSearch.
 * By default, Elasticsearch document fields are multivalued, so every field is backed by a list.
 Single valued document field can be mapped to a basic types by setting 'single_value: true' in our type mapping.
 See [Mapping](Mapping.md) for details.
-* Nested documents are stored using cassandra [User Defined Type](http://docs.datastax.com/en/cql/3.1/cql/cql_using/cqlUseUDT.html).
+* Nested documents are stored using cassandra [User Defined Type](http://docs.datastax.com/en/cql/3.1/cql/cql_using/cqlUseUDT.html) or [map](http://docs.datastax.com/en/cql/3.0/cql/cql_using/use_map_t.html).
-* Elasticsearch provides a JSON-REST API to cassandra.
+* Elasticsearch provides a JSON-REST API to cassandra, see [Elasticsearch API](https://www.elastic.co/guide/en/elasticsearch/reference/1.5/index.html).

 # Getting Started